According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 When is Disneyland Paris Reopening?

-The biggest question you probably are wondering is: “When is Disneyland Paris reopening?
+For months, the biggest question we were wondering was: “When is Disneyland Paris reopening?
 When is it reopening??”
 This is understandable as it’s almost impossible to plan your vacation if you don’t know when it will be open again.

 When Should I Plan My Trip to Disneyland Paris?

-Again, I have no insider info on when Disneyland Paris is going to reopen, but if I were planning a vacation there in the near future I would be cautious and conservative in my planning.
+Disneyland Paris is currently open, but if I were planning a vacation there in the near future I would be cautious and conservative in my planning.

 Disneyland Paris Deals & Advantages